Business report structure

 - Write each recommendation in the future tense, as appropriate.

 The order of these sections varies depending on whether it is an inductive or deductive report.
-Business reports will also need a reference list, and sometimes a covering letter, covering memo, and / or executive summary.
+Business reports will usually need a reference list, and sometimes include a letter or memo (see below) to the client, a title page, table of contents and/or appendices.